SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 Optionally, a list of genes can be given which are shown with a fixed label in the graph.
 For this enter the gene names as a list in the `trackgene_list` variable and use the same names as they occur in the files.
-The other genes can be found in the graph by hovering the cursor over each datapoint and then a label will appear that show the name of the gene that datapoint is representing.
+The other genes can be found in the graph by hovering the cursor over each datapoint and then a label will appear that show the name of the gene that the datapoint is representing.
 The title of the graph can be changed using the `figure_title` by entering a string that will be printed with the figure.
 Next to the custom title, the title indicates what variable is plotted in the graph (i.e. reads per gene, insertions per gene or reads per insertion).

 - **Output**

 The main output of the script is the interactive volcano plot of fold change vs significance.
-Also it return the variable `volcano_df` that includes the information used for plotting.
+Also it returns the variable `volcano_df` that includes the information used for plotting.
 In the dataframe each row consists of a gene and the following columns are used:

 - gene names